 A city that was once the proud capital of the Mughal Empire in the 16th century, Fatehpur Sikri now stands deserted as a well preserved ghost town.
-It was abandoned by its occupants after only 15 years due to insufficient water supply.
+It was abandoned by its occupants after only 15 years due to an insufficient water supply.

-Fatehpur Sikri was established by Emperor Akbar from the twin villages of Fatehpur and Sikri as tribute to famous Sufi saint, Sheikh Salim Chishti.
+Fatehpur Sikri was established by Emperor Akbar from the twin villages of Fatehpur and Sikri as a tribute to the famous Sufi saint, Sheikh Salim Chishti.
 The saint accurately predicted the birth of Emperor Akbar's much longed for son.

 Approximately 40 kilometers (25 miles) west of Agra, in Uttar Pradesh.

 The most convenient way to visit Fatehpur Sikri is on a day trip from Agra.
 A taxi will cost around 1,800 rupees return.
-Alternatively you can travel by bus for less than 50 rupees.
+Alternatively, you can travel by bus for less than 50 rupees.

 For an authentic Indian village experience, do stop at Korai Village on the way.

 If you wish to go on a tour, Viator includes Fatehpur Sikri on many of its private tours.
-Alternatively, Agra Magic runs a private three hour tour to Fatehpur Sikri.
+Alternatively, Agra Magic runs a private three-hour tour to Fatehpur Sikri.

 When to Visit